-Welcome to Glenbeigh, Gleann Beithe meaning the Glen of the Birch Tree, On the world famous Ring of Kerry.
-Glenbeigh is a small charming fishing, walking and holiday village, cosily nestled at the bottom of the Curragh and Seefin Mountains and has been welcoming visitors for as far back as the 1850s.
-The Caragh River and the Behy River flow at either side of the village into Castlemaine Harbour and the magnificent Rossbeigh Beach stretches out in to Dingle Bay.
-The mountain and coastal scenery here is magnificent, and the circuit of the hills from salmon and trout fishing with the season starting in January and finishing late in August.
-Trout fishing on Lough Coomasaharn, the largest of the local lakes, is also very popular with both local and visiting anglers.
-Very popular with both visitors and locals alike, are the range of horse riding trails here in Glenbeigh.
-Catering for both young and old, with full equipment provided, you have a choice of experiences from inland mountain trails to stunning beach gallops at Rossbeigh.
-You must take time to enjoy the splendour of Rossbeigh beach, which stretches for more than eight kilometres along a south north spit into Dingle Bay.
-Legend has it that Oisin and Niamh galloped off on their white horse into tir na nOg;meaning the land of youth.
+The mountain and coastal scenery here is magnificent and full of adventure.
+The salmon and trout fishing season starts in January and finishes in late August.
+Trout fishing on Lough Coomasaharn, the largest of the local lakes, is a hidden local gem.
+There are plenty of horse riding trails for every rider, from inland mountain trails to stunning beach gallops along the beach.
+You must take time to enjoy the splendour of Rossbeigh beach, it stretches for more than eight kilometers along a north south spit into Dingle Bay.
+Legend has it that Oisin and Niamh galloped off on their white horse into tir na nOg, the land of youth.

 There are two family run hotels, four beautiful caravan parks, a lovely choice of B&Bs, guesthouses and a hostel for our visitors.
 Our restaurants and pubs offer excellent food in relaxing environments all year round.
 You can enjoy traditional music sessions in the pubs throughout the year.